 Deaf4Deaf work with the majority of NHS regions within the UK.
-Our services cover England, Scotland, Ireland and Wales.
+Our services cover England and Wales.

 We offer NHS counselling services using deaf and hearing counsellors.
 Each counsellor uses sign language level 6 & has a in depth understanding of deaf culture.